 Finding graphic design is one thing.
-But finding high-quality graphics adds a whole new challenge to the mix.
+But finding high-quality design adds a whole new challenge to the mix.
+Learn why design quality assurance is important and how it work

-So, what is quality assurance?
-Simply put, it’s cross-checking every single aspect of the design process to make sure it is up to standard.
+Quality assurance (QA) means cross-checking every single aspect of the design process to make sure it is up to certain quality standards.

 Therefore, it’s a way to guarantee that everything has been done to ensure high-quality design.
 It will provide confidence in quality internally to management, for example, and externally to clients.